 Magnesium Oxide: This form of magnesium is one of the most commonly used in supplements.
 It is desirable because it is inexpensive and the compound is very small, so large amounts of elemental magnesium can be delivered without taking up much space in a tablet or capsule.
-Magnesium oxide has long been considered a poor source of magnesium, since it is insoluble in water and at the pH level in the small intestine, resulting in a bioavailability of less than 5%.
+Magnesium oxide has long been considered a poor source of magnesium, since it is insoluble in water.
+At the pH level in the small intestine, it results in a bioavailability of less than 5%.

 Several other studies have also confirmed that magnesium oxide is a poor source of magnesium with subjects reporting frequent digestive upset (nausea, loose stools etc.), especially at high doses.